luisleonardo/lovelace-flower-card-cpha/README.md

 - Copy the file `flower-card-cpha.js` to `www/lovelace-flower-card-cpha/`

-- Unzip and copy all plant images from `plants.zip` to `www/images/plants/`
+- Unzip and copy all plant images to `www/images/plants/`